MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Arco Approval:**

-    - In this stage, User process the request for **Arco Approval** to Employee Retirement Process.
+    - Waiting for get ARCO approval for Employee retirement. once Arco Approval is completed then request to Customer Approval.

        - *In The action field is following to,*